saccharome/CBC/README.md

 # Overview: community-based culture collection (CBC) scripts

 ## _Background_
 Microbial collections based exclusively on axenic cultures are time consuming, costly and may result in the loss of relevant biological information, since there are microorganisms that might depend on microbe-microbe interactions for their growth.
-As an alternative, we explore the concept of community-based culture collections (CBC) that is based on the isolation of colonies containing single or multiple microorganisms.
+As an alternative, we explore the concept of [community-based culture collections (CBC)](https://www.nature.com/articles/srep29543) that is based on the isolation of colonies containing single or multiple microorganisms.
 By using this approach, we created a community-based culture collection with isolates from sugarcane plant organs.
 We developed a method to annotate the community-based isolates through a multiplex strategy for pooling and sequencing near-full-length ribosomal gene amplicons.
-These method provide a high-throughput strategy for identifying isolated microbes in culture collection and allow fast and accurate cross-referencing with culture-independent community profiling.
-This dataset contain reads from five plates that were used to the development of these methodologies.
+These method provide a high-throughput strategy for identifying isolated microbes in culture collection and allow fast and accurate cross-referencing with the [sugarcane culture-independent community profiling](https://www.nature.com/articles/srep28774).

 # Documentation

 ## 1. Introduction
 "CBC" is a program that combine four independent scripts.
 Scripts were designed to optimize demultiplexing, quality filtering of sequences and clustering.
-The scripts were tested in a dataset of a community-based culture collection and described in this [paper](https://www.nature.com/articles/srep29543)
+The scripts were tested in a dataset of a community-based culture collection and described in this [paper](https://www.nature.com/articles/srep29543).

 ### 1.1.
 Script #1: Demultiplexing